-Published Research Shows Significant Symptom Improvement
+Research Shows Significant Symptom Improvement with Neurofeedback

 How Does Neurofeedback Help?

 Neurofeedback is a very effective way of stabilizing and regulating brain function.
-By facilitating improvement in areas of abnormal connectivity and improving the functioning of the brain, symptoms are reduced, and positive clinical outcomes result.
+By facilitating improvement in areas of abnormal connectivity and improving the functioning of the brain, symptoms are reduced, and positive outcomes result.